AreelKhan/pv-pipeline/README.md

 ### Was Spark a good choice?
 I do not know.
 This was my first time using Spark and I am still understanding its use case.
 The power of Spark is in parallel processing across multiple nodes.
 Without access to a multi-node machine or the bugdet to run multiple machines in the cloud I am not truly leveraging Spark.
 Running Dask on my PC would have been simpler and cheaper.
 But I am using PySpark as a learning exercise.

-This pipeline will process over a terabyte of PV data.
-I imagine it can do that over a couple of days on my PC using Dask.
-However, if we had access to a multi-node computer and expected to process tons of data quickly, then having a Spark environment set up is beneficial.

 ### Was BigQuery a good choice?
 Again, not sure.
-I do not have the budget to store and analyze all the data in BigQuery.
-I don't have a better alternative either.
-I will just have to analyze this data locally using SparkSQL or Dask.
+Ideally I would have the budget to store and analyze all the data in BigQuery.
+But I don't, so I will have to analyze this data locally using SparkSQL or Dask.
 I used BigQuery as a learning exercise.

 ### I learned how to:
 - extract data from an S3 bucket using boto3